zhennongchen/Diffusion_for_CT_motion/README.md

-# Diffusion-based generative model for CT motion correction
+# Diffusion-based generative model for Portable CT motion correction
 **Author: Zhennong Chen, PhD**<br />

 This is the GitHub repo based on a published paper: <br />